harvard-edtech/edtech-guide/ComprehensiveGuide.md

 ### Logging Actions

+An action is any event that is either triggered by a user or is encountered by a user.
 To log actions, call `logServerEvent` or `logClientEvent` with an `action` and an optional `target` argument.
 If the action is being performed on the context itself (for example, the user is opening the AnalyticsDashboard), then the target should be left blank.
 Otherwise, the target should be included and should be a target taken directly from `LogMetadata.Target`.
 For a full list of available types of actions, see the list of [dce-reactkit log actions](https://github.com/harvard-edtech/dce-reactkit/blob/main/src/types/LogAction.ts).

 Example of opening the context: